ChroGPS Dash

 - Function:

-true: The dashboard will make a single outgoing call once every 24 hours to the repository API to check for a newer version.
+true: The dashboard will make a single outgoing call once every 24 hours to check for a newer version.
 If found, an “Update” badge appears in the footer.false: Disables all outgoing network connections from the dashboard script and disables update notifications.

 ENABLE_SAT_HISTORY